GMizuno/cartola_project/README.md

 # cartola_project

-Firts of all this project is use to improve my skills in Data Engineering and Python.
-This porject try to extract data from API and create Data Lakehouse.
+First of all this project is used to improve my skills in Data Engineering and Python.
+This project try to extract data from API and create Data Lakehouse.

-In the beging I will collect information about first division of brazilian national league at the year of 2022.
+In the beginning I will collect information about first division of brazilian national league at the year of 2022.
 In the future I will expand this lakehouse to other tournament, the first one will Premier League (UK), the second La Liga (Spain) and last one Bundesliga (Germany).
-After all, I will collect infromation from previous years.
+After all, I will collect information from previous years.

 # Todo

+:black_square_button: Particionate parquet in silver

+:black_square_button: Rename files in bronze

+:black_square_button: Create bucket class, using Dataclasses to improve get_file_name method in S3Writer

 :black_square_button: Add logs

 ~~:black_square_button: Refactoring code, include one class do make the request and other to do the transformations~~

-:black_square_button: Refactoring Athena module, separate helpers methods form obt method and create contect method

-:black_square_button: Create diagram to tables

 ~~:black_square_button: Return raw json~~